-\section{Descriptive analysis of extreme weather effect}
+\subsection{Descriptive analysis of extreme weather effect}

-Next, we studied the impact of the cumulative weather effect by analytically evaluating the relationship of the outage ratio to the cumulative weather effect in each geographical unit in which the decay rates in the proposed model can be learned from the data.
-Here we selected three representative weather variables to demonstrate such relationships: composite radar reflectivity (REFC), derived radar reflectivity (REFD), and wind speed (WIND).
-These features describe the intensity of precipitation and wind, which are among the most important factors in weather-induced outages.
-We calculated the accumulation of these features for the preceeding three days at every time point during three extreme weather incidents.
-Strikingly, the outage ratio stays close to zero until the cumulative weather variable reaches a certain threshold, where a sharp jump occurs (indicated by blue lines) as shown in Figure~\ref{fig:acc-weather-vs-outage}.
-Such a trait can be captured well by a sigmoid function with the value of the cumulative weather effect.
-These ``thresholds'' have a strong correlation to the DTC of the system for the corresponding weather variable.
+Now we study the impact of the accumulation of weather effects by analytically evaluating the relation with the outage ratio for the cumulative weather effect in each geographical unit, where the discount rates are learned from the data.
+Here we select three representative weather variables to demonstrate such kind of relations, including composite radar reflectivity (REFC), derived radar reflectivity (REFD), and wind speed (WIND).
+These features describe the intensity of precipitation and wind, which are among the most relevant factors in weather-induced outages.
+We calculate the accumulations of these features for the last three days at every time point during three extreme weather incidents.
+Strikingly, the outage ratio stays close to zero until the accumulation of the weather variable reaches a certain ``threshold'' where a sharp jump occurs (indicated by blue lines) as shown in Figure~\ref{fig:acc-weather-vs-outage}.
+Such a trait can be well captured by a sigmoid function with respect to the value of the accumulated weather effect.
+These ``thresholds'' have a deep connection to DTC of the system for the corresponding weather variable.